 11 – 13 May 2017, Villa Vigoni, Lake Como, Italy

-The Sentenza 238/2014 of the Italian Constitutional Court created a legal and political deadlock between the Italian and the German Republics.
-In denying immunity from civil jurisdiction to the German Republic for World War II Nazi crimes, the Italian Constitutional Court indirectly challenged the International Court of Justice (ICJ)’s judgment of 2012 which had confirmed the principle of State immunity.
-The Sentenza also warrants renewed attention because a new wave of judgments issued by several Italian courts since 2015 started giving real life to the case.
-Court decisions of Florence, Piacenza, and Rome ordered Germany to pay reparation to Italian victims of deportation and their heirs.
-Germany, in turn, contends that its State immunity bars the Italian courts’ jurisdiction and refuses to appear before the Italian courts.
+Sentenza 238/2014 of the Italian Constitutional Court (ItCC) created a legal and political deadlock between Italy and Germany.
+In denying Germany immunity from civil jurisdiction over claims to reparations for Nazi crimes committed during World War II, the Italian Constitutional Court indirectly challenged the International Court of Justice’s (ICJ) judgment of 2012 which had confirmed the principle of State immunity.
+The Sentenza warrants renewed attention because a wave of judgments issued by several Italian courts since 2015 started breathing new life into the case.
+Court decisions in Florence, Rome, Piacenza, and Ascoli Piceno reaffirmed Italian jurisdiction and in some cases ordered Germany to pay reparations to victims of deportation and their heirs.
+Germany, however, contends that State immunity bars the Italian courts’ jurisdiction and it has refused to take part in the proceedings.
 Numerous similar cases are currently pending.

-The first two days follow a genuinely academic format focusing on the major concerns and possible responses to Sentenza 238/2014 from both national and international law perspectives.
-In order to facilitate an open and frank discussion among the selected panellists, as well as to guarantee the necessary confidentiality, participation will be limited to speakers, discussants, chairs, and rapporteurs, along with a limited number of engaged listeners.
-The group of engaged listeners will be composed of PhD candidates and junior scholars who will be selected - and admitted to participate in the conference - on the basis of a public call.
+The first two days (Panels I to IV) followed a purely academic format focusing on the major concerns and possible responses to Sentenza 238/2014 from both national and international law perspectives.
+There have been two main contributions for each panel by both a German and Italian scholar.
+Remarks by a discussant followed the main speeches, triggering the common discussion.
+Similarly, four rapporteurs took part in all sessions, registering main outcomes and proposals for the third day.
+In order to facilitate an open and frank discussion among the selected panellists, as well as to guarantee the necessary confidentiality, participation during the first two days was limited to speakers, discussants, chairs and rapporteurs, along with a limited number of engaged listeners.
+The group of engaged listeners was mainly composed of PhD candidates and junior scholars selected and admitted to participate in the conference on the basis of a public call.

 Phone: +49 (0) 6221 482307